Last updated: November 19, 2023

 - April-June: Negotiations within ministries.
 Ministries develop their budgets in April and submit them to the BMF.
 Allocations to individual international organizations are determined during this period.
 In parallel, between April and August, the BMZ plans its bilateral spending and multilateral funding envelopes.

 - June: Draft budget and medium-term financial planning.
 The Cabinet negotiates the budget and publishes the final government’s budget draft in June before parliament’s summer break.
 Key players in this period are the Chancellery, the BMF, and the BMZ.

-- September/Beginning of October: Parliamentary debates and proposed amendments.
+- September/Beginning of October: Parliamentary debates and proposes amendments.
 The first reading in Parliament takes place in early September.
 Parliament debates the budget until early November.

 - September/October: Amendments reviewed and recommendations to committees.
 The Development Committee makes recommendations on budget amendments in September.
 In October, the BMZ’s budget is debated by the Development and Budget Committees.

 - November: Amendments, decisions on each ministerial budget, and voting.
 Key stakeholders during this phase include the Budget Committee, which takes final decisions in November.